utdata/rwd-mastery-assignments/billboard-hits/rubric-wb-detailed.md

 ### Deduplicating data

 Right now we have all information about songs that are No. 1 for each week since Aug.
 1958.
+(Like Ricky Nelson's _Poor Little Fool_ is listed twice.)
 Before we can count the number of times an Artist has had a No. 1 song, we need to adjust our data to show each No. 1 Artist/Title combination only once.
 (Right now it is listed for each week the song is at No. 1.)

 There are a couple of ways to achieve this and both take multiple steps.
 The method we will use is a little easier to follow, IMHO.